-[Place Figure 23 here]
+[Place Figure 4 here]

-Most of the surface features are characterized by prominent seasonal variability, which can be clearly observed by EOFs (Figure 24).
+Most of the surface features are characterized by prominent seasonal variability, which can be clearly observed by EOFs.
 EOF is a useful mathematic method, which has been widely used in atmospheric and marine sciences.
 The method can delineate spatial patterns and temporal signals from time series over spatial domains28.
 After spatiotemporal decomposition for sea surface feature in SCS, the first two modes are generally needed for describing the spatial and temporal variabilities.
 The first two EOFs for CHL describe 44% and 12% of the total variance, respectively.
-EOF1 captured a large variance in the northern section of the SCS (Figure 25A).
-The corresponding monthly average of the time series (Figure 25C) shows that the CHL is elevated (depressed) during winter (summer).
-The region next to the southwest coast is characterized by a weak magnitude, and the corresponding variability is mainly captured by EOF2 (Figure 25B).
+EOF1 captured a large variance in the northern section of the SCS (Figure 5A).
+The corresponding monthly average of the time series (Figure 5C) shows that the CHL is elevated (depressed) during winter (summer).
+The region next to the southwest coast is characterized by a weak magnitude, and the corresponding variability is mainly captured by EOF2 (Figure 5B).
 High (low) CHL values occur during summer (winter), which is mainly out of phase compared with the northern section.
-The monthly time series for EOFs show clear seasonal variability, and EOF2 leads EOF1 by approximately 4 months (Figure 25E).
+The monthly time series for EOFs show clear seasonal variability, and EOF2 leads EOF1 by approximately 4 months (Figure 5E).

-[Place Figure 24 here]

-[Place Figure 25 here]
+[Place Figure 5 here]